rocky-linux/ansible-role-kojid/README.md

 CI Badge

-# Ansible template role
+# Kojid Role
-basic Role to use going forward because I forget pieces
+This role prepares a system to be a koji builder.
+This requires kerberos keytabs.

 ## Getting started
 Ensure all dependencies are installed and then follow the below process